delawaremathguy/ShoppingList14/README.md

 ## Future Work

-Some things I may continue to work on in the future include adding CloudKit, real support for iPad, and data export (e.g., to email or print a copy of a shopping list).
-However, I do not expect to be posting such improvements here, and some of these suggestions are best left to the reader as a challenge.
+Some things I may continue to work on in the future include adding CloudKit (easy, just a few steps) and then *real* support for iPad.

-* Note: It is easy to handle the email piece, since there are several "mail views for SwiftUI" already on Github.
-[This is one from Mohammad Rahchamani](https://github.com/mohammad-rahchamani/MailView) that I have used in another project and it works quite easily for any SwiftUI app.)

 A more energetic improvement would be to expand the database and the app's UI to support multiple "Stores," each of which has many "Locations," and "Items" would have a many-to-many relationship with "Locations," so one item can be available in many Stores.
 I do now shop at several different stores, so as a user, the idea is of *some* interest ...